-It’s located in the heart of downtown and surrounded by the waters of False Creek, and features a thriving public market chock full of homemade treats, fresh fruit and veggies, and artisan handicrafts.
+It’s located near the heart of downtown, surrounded by the waters of False Creek, and features a thriving public market chock full of homemade treats, fresh fruit and veggies, and artisan handicrafts.
 We loved the Vancouver Foodie Tour (more on that in What to Eat in Vancouver later), which gave us a sampling of many of the artisan foods on site.

 There’s a separate kid’s market, Granville Island Brewing, and the Emily Carr University of Art + Design nearby.
 Be sure to take some time to walk by the floating water homes and check out the view of Burrard Street Bridge.